BCODMO/blog.bco-dmo.org/_drafts/2026-07-03-from-repository-to-classroom.md

 ## What Might These Teaching Tools Look Like?

+{% include image.html id="notebook" position="right" %}

 One possible format is a Python notebook.

-Computational notebooks can be especially useful because they allow educators to scaffold student interaction with data.
-A notebook can walk students through accessing a dataset, cleaning or preparing it, visualizing patterns, and interpreting results.
-It can support an “I do, we do, you do” model: first demonstrating an analysis, then guiding students through modifications, and finally allowing them to explore independently.
+Computational notebooks can be especially useful because they allow educators to scaffold student learning with data.
+A notebook can walk students through accessing a dataset, cleaning or preparing it, visualizing patterns, and interpreting results by first demonstrating an analysis, then guiding students through modifications, and finally allowing them to explore independently.

 This approach can help students focus on the scientific concepts rather than getting stuck on technical barriers.